CFHS code : MC46

 Lat Lon : 52.202628, 0.13782349 – click here for location

-Monument This monument was restored sometime between 200o and 2014.
+This monument was restored sometime between 2000 and 2014.
 It is a few rows east of the central circle.
-The inscription of metal letters is intact.
+The inscription of metal letters is mostly intact but difficult to read in places..

 In Loving Memory of Ralph Benjamin Somerset